casson-projects-2020/untainted-heart/description.md

 desired, but more and more people seem to think that the outside world should be forgotten - and the duster's runs are waste of resources.
 <br/>
 To walk outside, only in a radiation suit.
 The only safe places apart from the crawlers are the cities carved below the ground.
-But there is a legend, that all travelers pursue: the legend of a machine, the [Untainted Heart](untainted_heart.md), that can make people immune to radioactivity.<br/>
+But there is a legend, that all dusters pursue: the legend of a machine, the [Untainted Heart](untainted_heart.md), that can make people immune to radioactivity.<br/>

 This is what makes them alive and going, chasing this dream.
 That justify the risks of fighting giant animals, and the men-mutants -